Codecademy/docs/content/css/concepts/variables/variables.md

 ---
-Title: 'Variables'
+Title: "Variables"
-Description: 'CSS variables are custom properties that are defined in one place and used in multiple places throughout the stylesheet.
+Description: "CSS variables are custom properties that are defined in one place and used in multiple places throughout the stylesheet.
 CSS variables are used in two principle steps: 1.
-Define the custom variable inside a selected element css element { --custom-variable: red; }'
+Define the custom variable inside a selected element css element { --custom-variable: red; }"
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Elements'
+  - "Elements"
-  - 'Style'
+  - "Style"
-  - 'Variables'
+  - "Variables"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 CSS variables are custom properties that are defined in one place and used in multiple places throughout the stylesheet.